How To Make A Wedding Bouquet With Artificial Flowers

 You may also use ribbons and similar materials to hold your flowers together.
 It all depends on how you want your bridal bouquet to look.

 Here’s an extra tip: you can make a boutonniere with the same materials and steps.
 Since a boutonniere is much smaller compared to your bridal bouquet, you can create one with your leftover flowers and greenery.
 Add a little detail for character and attach a pin.
 Voila, you got a DIY boutonniere.
+Find out more about wedding flowers.

 How to make a wedding bouquet with artificial flowers is easier than you think, right?
 If you wish to preserve your bouquet, use quality faux flowers for this project.
 They will be just as vibrant as bouquets made of fresh flowers, but will never, ever wilt.